 Not far from famous Bariloche is the less-visited mountain town of San Martin de los Andes.
 A popular spot for birders, hikers and other outdoorsy types eager to get off Argentina’s tourist trail, it has plenty of infrastructure for folks hoping to raft the Rio Hua Hum.
 The mostly mellow float caters to nature lovers, but a few Class II and Class III rapids will certainly get the adrenaline flowing.

 And that’s just the beginning.
-A quick search online yields several other possible treks; ask about a whitewater rafting opportunity close to you.
-And don’t forget, multi-country trekkers, just over the border in Brazil, the truly adventurous can even book whitewater rafting trips through iconic Iguacu Falls National Park, enjoying views of one of the world’s most spectacular waterfalls.
+A quick search online yields several other possible treks; ask about opportunities for white water rafting in Argentina close to you.
+And don’t forget, multi-country trekkers, just over the border in Brazil, the truly adventurous can even book white water rafting trips through iconic Iguacu Falls National Park, enjoying views of one of the world’s most spectacular waterfalls.
 Why not?